vikas2020/Data-Visualization-Course-CS-625/HW8/Report.md

 - I used shape to highlight the change in COVID-19 deaths over time to make it easy to see the increase in the death rate during COVID-19.
 - I labelled the axes and started them with 0 and the values on the axes are evenly distributed.

+##  visualization principles
+- One of the basic principles is to be clear on our purpose.
+What do we want to show the audience?
+Here I wanted to show the relationship for both ground transportation / aviation and COVID-19 cases / deaths.
+Data cleaning is needed for some datasets to show the exploratory data analysis.
+Choosing the right graph, we should have a clear idea on idioms which idiom is appropriate for what analysis.
+I have used the scatter plot and line chart to show the relationship.
+Make sure where the audience focuses their attention, one is the title should attract and the other is the colors that we are using to display the graph.
+Don’t make the graphs too complex with different designs and patterns.

+## Headline fits the chart

+**COVID-19 and CO2 Emissions: A Comparative Analysis of Aviation and Ground Transportation in the US** I have given this headline because I think this line will justify the visualization and it can create curiosity among viewers to learn more about this dataset and the visualization.

 ## Idiom used is scatterplot and linechart